griphiam/markphilpot_com/content/2007/198_testing_out_upgraded_gallery.md

+---
-Title: Testing out upgraded Gallery
+title: "Testing out upgraded Gallery"
-Date: 2007-03-31 22:59:52
-Tags: imported
+date: "2007-03-31 22:59:52"
+tags: [imported]
-Category: updates
+category: updates
-Slug: testing_out_upgraded_gallery
+slug: testing_out_upgraded_gallery
+---

 So I took the plunge.
 Couldn't help my self.
 Things look good so far.
 I'll keep you posted.
 I really like the keyword based galleries.
 I'll now have to update all the images.
 The crappy part is that I've already categorized all my images in iMatch...
 I wish I could just export that.

 <em>Update</em> -- Yay!
 I got things working.
 Now clicking on the image brings up a lightbox version of the image (looks actually quite nice).
 Clicking on the title sends you to the gallery.